jarioksa/twinspan/README.md

   support function `cut` to find SU class membership vector for any level of hierarchy.
 No species classification, no diagnostics, no information on indicator species.
-- **0.3:** Adds unordered species classification.
-Version **0.3-0**
+- **0.3:** Adds species classification.
-  only returns raw species classification with final units, but these are not reordered to match the ordering of SU (quadrat) classification.
+  classification.
+- **0.4:** Returns eigenvalues and indicator species for each division.
+  However, most support functions are still missing, and the result object must be inspected manually.

 ### References

 Hill, M.O.
-(1979) TWINSPAN: A FORTRAN program for arranging multivariate data in an ordered two-way table by classification of the individuals and attributes. _Ecology and Systematics, Cornell University, Ithaca, NY_.
+(1979) _TWINSPAN: A FORTRAN program for arranging multivariate data in an ordered two-way table by classification of the individuals and attributes_.
+Ecology and Systematics, Cornell University, Ithaca, NY.